Covid 19 coronavirus: Spending halved during lockdown

 "Due to social distancing and efforts made to go out less, people were making fewer purchases with a higher transaction value," Hicks said.

-In actual terms, total retail spending using electronic cards was $2.9 billion, down 48 percent ($2.6 billion) on April 2019.
+In actual terms, total retail spending using electronic cards was $2.9 billion, down 48 per cent ($2.6 billion) on April 2019.